aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-charts/_index.md

 ### How to Set Interval Unit Between Labels

-The following code example shows how to set the interval unit between labels on an axis.
+The following code example demonstrates how to set the interval unit between labels on an axis.

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Charts-WorkingWithChartAxis-SetIntervalUnitBetweenLabelsOnAxis.cs" >}}

 ### How to Hide Chart Axis

 If you want to show or hide the chart axis, you can simply achieve this by setting the value of ChartAxis.Hidden property.
-The following code example shows how to hide the Y-axis of the chart.
+The following code example demonstrates how to hide the Y-axis of the chart.

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Charts-WorkingWithChartAxis-HideChartAxis.cs" >}}

 ### How to Align Chart Label

 If you want to set a text alignment for multi-line labels, you can simply achieve this by setting the value of ChartAxis.TickLabelAlignment property.
-The following code example demonstrates how to tick label alignment.
+The following code example shows how to tick label alignment.

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Charts-WorkingWithChartAxis-TickMultiLineLabelAlignment.cs" >}}